 Feeling cooped up?
 Need some fresh air?
-Las Colinas is home to 190 acres of parks and greenbelts, making it the perfect place to shake off that quarantine cabin fever.
+Las Colinas is home to 190 acres of parks and greenbelts, making it the perfect place to shake off cabin fever.
 All of the parks in Las Colinas are maintained by the Las Colinas Association.
-Go ahead and grab your spouse, kids or fur baby and enjoy the beautiful April Texas weather.
+Go ahead and grab your spouse, kids or fur baby and enjoy the beautiful Texas weather.
 Just remember to maintain social distancing!

 For more information, visit our page on Coranavirus (COVID-19).